Mapping the disaggregated economy in real-time: Using granular payment network data to complement national accounts: Introduction

-We find that transaction values show strong statistical relationships to nominal economic indicators, while counts (the number of monthly transactions) appear powerful in picking up trends of data in real terms.
-To date, count data has rarely (if at all) been used in economics, but it can be indicative of business dynamism: variations in the counts can indicate deviations from standing regular payments, such as fees, royalties, and loan repayments.
-We observe high levels of auto-correlations and promising cross-correlations when comparing our inter-industrial Payments to official IOTs and GDP.
-We supplement our quantitative analysis with a conceptual discussion of the (likely) major sources of observed differences.
+We found that transaction values show strong statistical relationships to nominal economic indicators, while counts (the number of monthly transactions) appear powerful in picking up trends of data in real terms.
+To date, count data has rarely been used in economics, but it can be indicative of business dynamism: variations in the counts can reflect deviations from standing regular fixed and variable costs, including baseline intermediate purchases, fees, royalties, and loan repayments.
+We observe high auto-correlations and promising cross-correlations when comparing our inter-industrial payments to official IOTs and GDP.
+We supplement our quantitative analysis with a conceptual discussion of major sources of observed differences.
 These are, for example, the treatment of investments in physical capital, the financial and retail sector, and international trade, along with aspects related to classification and the time of recording.

-We also show that the structure of the highly granular 5-digit SIC Payment network matches relevant stylised facts from the literature, such as growth rate fluctuations and centrality distributions \citep{carvalho2014from, mungo2023revealing, magerman2016heterogeneous, bacilieri2022firm}.
-This paves the way for applied economic research exploiting the granular network structure.
-This is a very promising endeavour: long time series of an evolving monthly proxy-IOT at such a granular level has never been used in economic research before (to the best of our knowledge).
+We also found that the structure of the highly granular 5-digit SIC payment network matches relevant stylised facts from the literature, such as correlating growth rates among neighbouring industries and centrality distributions \citep{carvalho2014from, mungo2023revealing, magerman2016heterogeneous, bacilieri2022firm}.
+This paves the way for applied economic research exploiting the granular network structure \citep{mantziou2024gdp}.
+This is a promising endeavour, as a long-time series of an evolving monthly proxy IOT at such a granular level has never been available to economic research before (to the best of our knowledge).